immuni-app/immuni-documentation/Technology Description.md

 **Contact.** The event of two Mobile Clients coming into sufficient proximity of each other for long enough (generally a few metres for at least five minutes) that they will receive and locally store each other’s RPIs.
 We will say that these Mobile Clients ‘came into Contact’ with each other or we will use similar expressions.
 The duration of the Contact is defined as that estimated by the Mobile Client, independently of the actual length of the period of time during which the Mobile Clients were in proximity of each other.
 Considering that the detection of the relevant BLE signals is performed periodically and that these can be obstructed by various obstacles, the estimation of duration will necessarily be imperfect.

-**Epidemiological Info.** Any set of Exposure Detection Summaries and Exposure Infos.
+**Epidemiological Info.** Any set of Exposure Detection Summaries and Exposure Info.

 **Exposure.** For a specific TEK, the set of all the Contacts occurring between the user’s Mobile Client and another Mobile Client for as long as the latter was broadcasting RPIs generated from that TEK (TEKs change daily).
 For Contacts during which said TEK was generated or retired in favour of a new one, only the portion of the Contact occurring for the relevant TEK is considered part of the Exposure.
 When the Exposure of a Mobile Client to a certain TEK is not an empty set, we will say that ‘the Mobile Client was Exposed to that TEK’, or we will use similar expressions.
 The duration of an Exposure is defined as the sum of the durations of all its Contacts.